-Data protection is an integral part of insurance operations.
-On this page you can find information on how Nordea Life Assurance processes your personal data.
+Data protection is a key part of insurance operations.
+This page contains information on how Nordea Life Assurance Finland Ltd, hereinafter ‘Nordea Life Assurance’, processes your personal data.

 1. What personal data Nordea Life Assurance collects

 Personal data is in most cases collected directly from you or generated when you use Nordea Life Assurance’s services, products and channels.

 The categories of personal data that we collect and use are listed below.
 We have provided examples of the types of personal data that fall within each category.
 Please note that the list of examples is not exhaustive.
 The type of personal data that we collect from you will depend on the service or product we are providing to you.

 The personal data we collect can be grouped into the following categories:

 - Identification information: including your personal identity number, full name, copy of your passport or driver’s license, access codes to Nordea Mobile and Netbank, and IP address.

 - Contact information: including your physical or postal address, phone number and email address.